-A registered behavior technician (RBT) is a type of paraprofessional who works under the supervision of a certified behavior analyst or as part of a clinical team.
-Technicians have varying job responsibilities depending on the nature of their employment and previous experience.
-They often perform many of the practical and applied techniques necessary to help clients achieve their behavior modification goals.
+What If you are interested in the world of applied behavior analysis (ABA), you’ve likely heard of an RBT.
+You might wonder what does RBT stand for?
+An RBT is a registered behavior technician (RBT).
+What is a registered behavior technician (RBT)?
+The RBT definition according to the Behavior Analyst Certification Board (BACB) is a type of paraprofessional who works under the supervision of board certified behavior analysts or as part of a clinical team.
+RBTs have varying job responsibilities depending on the nature of their employment and previous experience.
+They often perform many practical behavior analysis services necessary to help clients achieve their behavior modification goals.

 Related resource: 40 Best Applied Behavior Analysis Graduate Certificate Online Programs